radekpastyrik/DXHeroes_RP/PythonSDK_offers/README.md

 - While calling register_product(), offers of the product are automatically created via wrapped Offers API.
 - Example file for SDK usage: PythonSDK_offers/examples/main.py

+## CLI usage:
+You can easily start a command window in folder PythonSDK_offers.

+Installation of poetry (poetry install) is firstly required!

+From here you can run command line commands e.g.:

+- **Register product** - name, description http_client and ID are optional, if not inserted, everything is automatically defined, defaultly used client is httpx.

+poetry run offers register --name "Virtual product" --description "Some virtual product description" --client httpx

+or with id manual specification (ID could be already created, use your own):

+poetry run offers register --id 0d7c7424-449a-4531-b33f-d3c2b57e9a43

+- **Get offers from ID** - By the given ID of product, return all offers.
+Parameter ID is required.

+poetry run offers offers 065464bb-4b72-4583-96d5-74a23ff451d4 --client httpx

 ## Tests
 Run tests with: